Neonatal Abstinence Syndrome

 baby.
 Some symptoms can last as long as 4 to 6 months.
 Seizures may also occur in

-babies born to methadone users.
+babies born to opioid users.

 - Amphetamines can lead to low birth weight and premature birth.